US places up to 8,500 troops on alert for possible deployment to Eastern Europe amid Russia tensions - KTVZ

 “In the event of NATO’s activation of the NRF or a deteriorating security environment, the United States would be in a position to rapidly deploy additional brigade combat teams, logistics, medical, aviation, intelligence, surveillance and reconnaissance, transportation and additional capabilities into Europe,” Kirby said.

-Biden will hold a secure video call with European leaders on Monday afternoon, which the White House said was part of the administration’s consultation and coordination with European allies in response to Russia’s military buildup.
+Biden held an 80-minute secure video call with European leaders on Monday afternoon, which the White House said was part of the administration’s consultation and coordination with European allies in response to Russia’s military buildup.

-The US sent two weapons shipments to Ukraine over the past week as part of recently directed security assistance to help bolster Ukraine’s military.
+“We agree that any further aggression by Russia against Ukraine will have severe costs,” NATO Secretary General Jens Stoltenberg said following the virtual meeting with the leaders of the US, France, Germany, Italy, Poland, the United Kingdom and the European Union.

+Biden and his national security team have been refining military plans “for all scenarios,” including the option of sending troops to Eastern Europe ahead of a potential Russian invasion of Ukraine, the White House said Monday.

 “NATO will continue to take all necessary measures to protect and defend all Allies, including by reinforcing the eastern part of the Alliance,” Stoltenberg said.